 Lessons can be gleaned from existing private sector-impact investment partnerships, with the following case studies serving as starting points for those interested in this area.

-A financial services company that aims to strengthen provincial banking with a commitment to social impact, its vision is to build a network of innovative, dynamic, and dedicated rural banks that will support 2 million rural Filipinos by 2020.
+Bridge.
+A financial services company that aims to strengthen provincial banking with a commitment to social impact, its vision is to build a network of innovative, dynamic, and dedicated rural banks that will support two million rural Filipinos by 2020.

-1st Valley Bank currently manage 34 branches, while Sugbuanon Rural Bank has 7 branches.
-Both offer loans to various teachers, SMEs, and farmers.
+1st Valley Bank currently manage 34 branches, while Sugbuanon Rural Bank has seven branches.
+Both offer loans to teachers, SMEs, and farmers.

 Its investments are focused on institutions that provide loan capital – and increasingly, savings, insurance, and related products – to low-income groups, thereby enabling their recipients to create and grow income-generating activities and eventually break out of poverty.

-An investment firm in New York, Encourage Capital describes itself as“a new kind of investment firm that seeks to change the way investment capital is used to solve critical environmental and social problems.”
+Encourage Capital.
+An investment firm in New York, Encourage Capital describes itself as “a new kind of investment firm that seeks to change the way investment capital is used to solve critical environmental and social problems.”

 Encourage Capital invests in companies that generate commercial financial returns and foster the development of an equitable and inclusive financial system.
 It also seeks to develop investment solutions that promote financial inclusion.